Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 To sum up, companies that leverage RTB programmatic don't have to buy inventory in bulk.
 Rather than wasting money on untargeted or irrelevant traffic, they consider every impression before paying for it.

-What Technology to Use to Buy Traffic via RTB?
+What Technology Can Buy Traffic via RTB?

 On self-serve DSP campaigns, the ad spend includes the money paid per impression to publishers plus hidden bid markups.
 Businesses with small paid marketing budgets still benefit from this model, though.
 On low-volume campaigns, the vendor’s markup of 10-50% on every impression price doesn’t translate into big expenses.